SonderJ/VPC_gen2_test/README.md

   keys    = ["${data.ibm_is_ssh_key.ssh_key_id.id}"]
   image   = "${data.ibm_is_image.os.id}"
   profile = "bx2-2x8"
+ ...
 ```
-You might have spotted above that you actually need the _image-id_ (first column in the image below) but using this in a terraform file doesn't make it easier for human beeings to read it.
+You might have spotted in the above code snippet that you actually need the _image-id_ (which can be found in the first column in the image below) but using this in a terraform file doesn't make it easier for human beeings to read it.

 result of `ibmcloud is images`